ferrous-systems/rust-training/training-slides/src/kani.md

 * No multithreading support
   * No support for atomic operations
-  * No support for async runtimes (but syntax is supported)
+  * No support for async runtimes (but the syntax is supported)
 * No inline assembly
 * No use of `panic!`, `catch_unwind`, and `resume_unwind` for flow control
 * Loops and deep recursion balloon the number of states that require inspection
 * ...

+## Test-friendly code

+* Isolate IO
+* Isolate synchronization, message passing, `await`
+* Isolate target-dependent code

+By making our code more test-friendly we make it Kani-friendly, too!

 ## What code to test